mongodb/docs/source/includes/fact-readConcern-option-description.rst

 Possible read concern levels are:

 - :readconcern:`"local"`.
-This is the default read concern level.
+This is the default read concern level for read operations against primary and read operations against secondaries when associated with :ref:`causally consisten sessions
+  <causal-consistency>`.

 - :readconcern:`"available"`.
-This is the default for reads against secondaries when :ref:`afterClusterTime` and `"level"` are unspecified.
+This is the default for reads against secondaries when when not associated with :ref:`causally consisten sessions <causal-consistency>`.
 The query returns the instance's most recent data.

 - :readconcern:`"majority"`.
 Available for replica sets that use :ref:`WiredTiger storage engine <storage-wiredtiger>`.